product-think2049/revanced-patches/docs/2_skeleton.md

 > **Note**: Details of this implementation and what exactly `Fingerprints` are will be introduced properly on another page.

-## 🤏 Minimal template for a bytecode patch
+## 🤏 Minimal boilerplate for a bytecode patch

 ```kt
 package app.revanced.patches.examples.minimal.patch